Howard Bruce Sutter

 Sutter was a member of three different teams during his career from 1976 to 1988.
 After being selected by the Washington Senators in the 21st round of the June 1970 draft, Sutter instead attended Old Dominion University, and later signed with the Cubs as a free agent in September 1971.
-He spent slightly over four seasons in the Cubs' farm system, and played on the 1975 Texas League (AA) champion Midland Cubs.
-He joined the Chicago Cubs in May 1976, and after five seasons was traded to the St. Louis Cardinals in December 1980, and then joined the Atlanta Braves in December 1984 as a free agent.
+He spent slightly over four seasons in the Cubs' farm system, and played on the 1975 Texas League (Double A) champion Midland Cubs.
+He joined the Chicago Cubs in May 1976, and after five seasons was traded to the St. Louis Cardinals in December 1980.
+He joined the Atlanta Braves in December 1984 as a free agent.

 In 1979, Sutter saved 37 games for the Cubs, tying the NL record held by Clay Carroll (1972) and Rollie Fingers (1978).
 In addition to the Cy Young Award, Sutter also won both the Rolaids Relief Man of the Year Award and the Sporting News Fireman of the Year Award in 1979, 1981, 1982 and 1984.
 He was a member of the Cardinals team which won the 1982 World Series over the Milwaukee Brewers and was credited with two saves in that Series, including the Series-clinching save in Game 7 which ended with a strikeout of Gorman Thomas and a leaping hug by catcher and World Series MVP Darrell Porter; Sutter also earned the save in the pennant-clinching victory over the Atlanta Braves in the NLCS.

 In 1984, he tied Dan Quisenberry's major league record, set the previous year, for most saves in a season (45), a record broken by Dave Righetti (46) in 1986; Sutter's NL record was broken by Lee Smith (47) in 1991.